ebizmarts-keller/hello-world/README.md

 This is my first time using a branch.

-On the path to getin' gud!
+On the path to getting good! /*formal typo fixed*/